risawitama/verbose-potato/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What creature is smarter than a talking parrot?
+A spelling bee.